ucphhpc/jupyter_service/README.rst

 Architecture
 ------------

-An overview of how the different components of the jupyter_service interconnects can be seen below:

-TODO: update architecture image

 The stack is made of a 2 layered docker swarm stack, i.e. any external request is received by the jupyterhub service which handles whether a user is allow to start a notebook.